malucart/pwanble-dot-kr/challenge3-bof/challenge3-bof.md

 # bof

-<strong>Buffer overflow</strong> is one of the most common software vulnerability.
+<strong>Buffer overflow</strong> is one of the most common software vulnerabilities.
 It happens when we write more data that should be stored in a buffer.

 <p>Let's see one example about it:</p>